Kayla-Mir/sql-to-do-list/checklist.md

     [ ] Text or BG color of tasks to show completed or not [ ] change font and BG color
+    [ ] MAKE SURE YOU USE THE NEWEST V OF BOOTSTRAP